 Finding planets, even with the directions below, can sometimes be difficult if you are unfamiliar with the sky.
 However, the Moon is very obvious, and can be a guide to location planets.
 Not only that, the combination of the Moon and bright planet(s) is often very beautiful.
 Thus the guide below gives the dates when the planets and the Moon are close together.

-The morning sky facing east in Melbourne on April 8 at 5:30 am AEDST showing the the eastern horizon with crescent Moon near Mercury. (similar views will be seen from other cities at the equivalent local time eg 6:30 am ACDST Adelaide.
+The morning sky facing east in Melbourne on April 26 at 5:00 am AEST showing the the eastern horizon with Moon near Venus. (similar views will be seen from other cities at the equivalent local time eg 5:00 am ACDST Adelaide.

-The evening sky facing north-west in Melbourne on April 18 at 7:00 pm AEDST showing Jupiter near the Moon. (similar views will be seen from other cities at the equivalent local time eg 7:00 pm ACDST Adelaide).
+The evening sky facing east in Melbourne on April 14 at 9:00 pm AEST showing the Moon and Mars close together.
+Saturn and the minor planets Vesta and Ceres are below Mars (similar views will be seen from other cities at the equivalent local time eg 11:00 pm ACST Adelaide).

-Mercury is prominent in the morning sky until the middle of this month, and will be the best time to see Mercury in the morning this year.
-On the 1st, Mercury is just over 2 handspans from the eastern horizon, an hour before sunrise.
-On April 8 Mercury is close to the thin crescent Moon.
-On the 15th, Mercury is two handspans from the eastern horizon, an hour before sunrise.
-On the 30th, Mercury over a handpans from the eastern horizon, half an hour before sunrise.
+Mercury is visible early in the morning sky for the first week of this month, then it is lost to view in the latter half of the month.
+On the 1st, Mercury is nearly two handspans from the eastern horizon, an hour before sunrise.
+On the 15th, Mercury is a handspan from the eastern horizon, half an hour before sunrise, and quite difficult to see.
+After this is is lost in the twilight.

-Jupiter was at opposition on December 3 2012, when it was closest and brightest as seen from Earth.
-It is still the brightest object above the north-western horizon in the early evening, below the Hyades cluster, making a rather attractive sight before seeting later in the evening.
-On April 1 Jupiter is just under three handspans above the north-western horizon an hour and a half after sunset.
-On April 15 Jupiter is 2 handspans above the north-western horizon an hour and a half after sunset.
-On April 14 and 15 the crescent Moon is very close to Jupiter.
-On April 30 Jupiter is just over a handspan above the north-western horizon an hour and a half after sunset.
+Jupiter is prominent in the early evening sky this month.
+It continues to spend the month in Gemini.
+On April 1 Jupiter is nearly five handspans above the north-western horizon an hour and a half after sunset.
+On April 6-7 the waxing Moon is a handspan from Jupiter.
+On April 15 Jupiter is just over four handspans above the north-western horizon an hour and a half after sunset.
+On April 30 Jupiter is just under four handspans above the north-western horizon an hour and a half after sunset.

 Return to Menu